 Probiotics live mostly in a dog’s gastrointestinal tract.
 They are beneficial to a dog’s body and maintain the necessary balance.

 Probiotics come in powders, capsule forms.
-Follow the guidelines on packaging.
+Follow the guidelines on the packaging.
 It is important that a dog has enough of them to keep things stable.

 To make it easier for the dog and owner.
 Probiotics can be added to their daily food bowl.